Oslo SGBV Commitments 2020 Collective Progress Report

 In May 2019, a conference on Ending Sexual and Gender-Based Violence in Humanitarian Crises was hosted by the governments of Norway, Iraq, Somalia and the United Arab Emirates (UAE), and the United Nations Population Fund (UNFPA), the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the International Committee of the Red Cross (ICRC).
-The objectives of the conference were to:

 The conference brought together SGBV survivors and specialists, and representatives from 100 countries, global leaders and regional and international organisations.
 Participants included 167 members of national civil society organisations and 76 members of international civil society organisations and the International Red Cross and Red Crescent Movement.

 As a follow-up to the conference, the co-hosts commissioned Humanitarian Outcomes to design and implement a project to track the delivery of the Oslo SGBV commitments8 over three years from 2019 to 2022.
-The project aims to:

-Compile and systematise the commitments in a database framework;
+- Compile and systematise the commitments in a database framework;

-Track delivery on commitments made on a yearly basis;
+- Track delivery on commitments made on a yearly basis;

-Provide recommendations on how OCHA can track SGBV in their financial tracking system;
+- Provide recommendations on how OCHA can track SGBV in their financial tracking system;

-Provide action-oriented recommendations on how the other co-hosts should continue to ensure future delivery on the SGBV agenda;
+- Provide action-oriented recommendations on how the other co-hosts should continue to ensure future delivery on the SGBV agenda;

-Identify opportunities for integration with other reporting mechanisms to ensure sustainability
+- Identify opportunities for integration with other reporting mechanisms to ensure sustainability

-and avoid duplication of efforts.
+- and avoid duplication of efforts.